Alekos Alekou

-Alekos Alekou (born 13 December 1983 in Limassol, Cyprus) is a Cypriot football striker who plays for FK Poprad.
+Alekos Alekou (born 13 December 1983 in Limassol, Cyprus) is a Cypriot footballer who plays as a striker for Agiou Tychona.

 Alekou has previously played for several teams in the Cypriot First Division and for Iraklis FC in the Greek Superleague.
 Alekou made his debut for the Cyprus national team in 2005 against Wales.

 On 10 May 2016, he joined Finnish KTP.
 After having played only five matches for KTP due to injuries, Alekou mutually agreed with his club on 28 July 2016 to terminate his contract.